Funding

 INTERREG Baltic Sea Region Programme 2007–2013

-The Baltic Sea Region Programme 2007–2013 (alias INTERREG IV B programme for the Baltic Sea region) is a financing tool for co-operation in the Baltic Sea Region.
-It is one of the mainstream Structural Funds programmes under the European Community's territorial co-operation objective.
+The Baltic Sea Region Programme 2007–2013 is a financing tool for co-operation in the Baltic Sea Region.
+The Programme 2007–2013 is closed.

 INTERREG Baltic Sea Region Programme 2014–2020

-INTERREG Central Baltic Programme
+INTERREG Central Baltic Programme 2014–2020

 The Central Baltic Programme 2014–2020 is a cross-border cooperation programme.
 Its scope is to finance high quality projects in Finland (including Åland), Estonia, Latvia and Sweden, that aim at solving common challenges together and across borders.

-INTERREG South Baltic Programme
+INTERREG South Baltic Programme 2014–2020

 LIFE Programme

 LIFE is the EU’s financial instrument supporting environmental, nature conservation and climate action projects throughout the EU.
-For the 2014-2020 funding period, LIFE will contribute approximately €3.4 billion to the protection of the environment and climate.

 Nordic Council of Ministers